Beu-Wolf/SD_19_20/demo/README.md

 ### Case 5: Execute more operations with replica 1 still down

-Kill all remaining replicas, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 30;
+Kill all remaining replicas , by pressing `Enter`, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 30;

-This time, launch only 2 replicas
+This time, launch only 2 replicas, replica 2 and replica 3

 ```
 cd silo-server
-mvn exec:java -Dinstance=1
 mvn exec:java -Dinstance=2
+mvn exec:java -Dinstance=3
 ```

+Verify that gossip messages sent say `Could not connect to replica #1`

 Execute a new Eye connected to a random replica
 ```